lmarcelli/minieuso_cpu/docs/update.rst

 If there are any conflicts when running ``git pull``, resolve these conflicts as desired by editing the files and then use ``git commit`` to store the changes before trying again.

+Note: The full software takes some time to compile on the CPU, but the makefile contains dependency checks and will only recompile what is needed

 Problems?
 ---------